Arepas

 7. What to serve with this dish

 • Only 3 ingredients.
-Cornmeal flour, water, and salt are the 3 budget-friendly ingredients you need to make homemade arepas.
+Cornmeal flour, water, and salt are the 3 budget-friendly ingredients you need.

 • Easy to make.
 The process is as simple as making the dough, forming it into small disks, then pan-frying each one.
-So easy!
+Trust me, if I can do it, anyone can!

 • Fun to eat.
 I love the versatility of arepas.
-The soft, pillowy corn cakes make for a fun and delicious pairing with meats, cheeses, spreads, and more.
+I’ve enjoyed them with classic fillings but also love being creative with others, too (yes, I did do Nutella once).
 Check out the Serving Suggestions below to find your perfect match.

 arepas con queso.